WORKPLACE (EMPLOYEES)

 Assistive Technology & Workplace Support (via Remtek Systems Ltd)

-We signpost to Remtek Systems Ltd, an established UK provider of assistive technology and specialist workplace support.
+We signpost to Remtek Systems Ltd, an established UK provider of assistive technology and specialist workplace support, if you are looking for more structured or practical support in situations where things are not working as expected.

 They can support with: